We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Once you’ve decided which stocks you want to buy and how much you want to spend, the next step is to order them.
 If you have a full-service broker, you'll need to call or email them to place your trade.
 If you're using an online broker, this part’s up to you.

-Keep in mind that larger purchases may incur higher fees depending on the trade.
-For example, your platform may charge you $30 as a brokerage fee to buy a smaller number of shares but will change the fee structure to 0.1% of the trade value when larger amounts are purchased.
+Keep in mind that larger purchases may incur higher fees.
+For example, your platform may charge $30 brokerage to buy a smaller number of shares but will change the fee structure to 0.1% of the trade value when larger amounts are purchased.

 - Select your stocks by entering the company name or stock code